yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter1-debuting-with-postgres.md

   </div>
 </div>

 Congratulations, you've completed Chapter 1!
-You have successfully deployed the first version of the YugaPlus movies catalog microservice and got it operational on a PostgreSQL instance with the pgvector extension.
+You have successfully deployed the first version of the YugaPlus movie recommendations service and got it operational on a PostgreSQL instance with the pgvector extension.